rawify/Fraction.js/README.md

 ```

 Now it's getting messy ;d To approximate a number like *sqrt(5) - 2 as n / d*, you can reformat the equation as follows: *pow(n / d + 2, 2) equals 5*.
-(It's not the best idea to approximate an irrational number as a rational one.
-That's not for what Fraction.js was invented for!)
+(It's not the best idea to approximate an irrational number as a rational one.)

 Then the following algorithm will generate the binary representation and the actual result.